Are you always comparing yourself to others on Facebook, Twitter, and Instagram?

 Most of us compare to feel worse about ourselves or to maintain our self-image.
 We didn’t compare because we want growth.
 In fact, the last thing we want is change.
 We compare to stay the same.
 We either compete to maintain our superior self-image or get discouraged to maintain our inferior self-image.
 It’s never about growth.

 Comparison, for most of us, is just a tool to help us stay passive in life.

-We spent so much time looking at other people’s life and judging others, so that we don’t have to spend any time on our own.
+We spent so much time looking at other people’s lives and judging others so that we don’t have to spend any time on our own.
 So unless you are comparing to make a change in your life, stop comparing yourself to others.